Optimize Warehouse Value Added Services with Python

 Optimized Solution with Google OR-Tools — (Image by Author)

-You can see the two graphs above representing the initial solution (Naive Solution: 1 job at a time) and the Optimized Solution (Parallel Tasking).
+The two graphs above show the initial solution (Naive Solution: 1 job at a time) and the Optimised Solution (Parallel Tasking).

 Results